 Working the project

-You can now realize the strength of using a single-board computer in comparison to a microcontroller.
-On Raspberry Pi, we have controlled and driven the LED such that it may be interfaced any way; we can dynamically drive it from our GUI app.
+It’s now possible to recognize the power of using a single-board computer compared to a microcontroller.
+With Raspberry Pi, we have controlled and driven LEDs in a manner that can be interfaced and driven from a GUI app.

-Tkinter/TTK allows creating only static GUIs.
-If it would have supported dynamic GUI, we could have added options to interface more LEDs on the fly and then could have controlled multiple LEDs at the same time using variable arrays.
+Tkinter/TTK allows for creating only static GUIs.
+If it would have supported a dynamic GUI, we could’ve added options to interface additional LEDs on the fly and controlled multiple LEDs at the same time using variable arrays.

 Tkinter/TTK does not support dynamic interfaces.
-But, we could have preloaded GUI with options for all GPIO pins of the Raspberry Pi.
-Then, we could have populated these options by a GUI button by calling the grid() method for those options when user prompts to add driver for a new LED.
+But, we could’ve preloaded the GUI with options for all of RPi’s GPIO pins.
+Then, we could’ve populated these options using a GUI button by calling the grid() method for those options (when the user prompts to add the driver for a new LED).

-In the next tutorial, we will discuss digital input on Raspberry Pi and create a counter application by interfacing a button.
-Later on, we will expand the same application to a numeric keypad for Raspberry Pi by employing a multiplexing technique.
+In the next tutorial, we’ll learn how to use Raspberry Pi’s digital input and create a counter application by interfacing a button.
+Afterward, we’ll expand the same application to a numeric keypad for Raspberry Pi by employing a multiplexing technique.